javascript-tutorial/en.javascript.info/1-js/05-data-types/08-weakmap-weakset/article.md

 The main area of application for `WeakMap` is an *additional data storage*.

-There are objects managed elsewhere in the code, maybe they come from a third-party code, and in our code we need to keep additional information that is only relevant while the object is in memory.
+If we're working with an object that "belongs" to another code, maybe even a third-party library, and would like to store some data associated with it, that should only exist while the object is alive - then `WeakMap` is the right choice!

-And when the object is garbage collected, that data should automatically disappear as well.
+We put the data to a `WeakMap`, using the object as the key, and when the object is garbage collected, that data will automatically disappear as well.

 ```js
 weakMap.set(john, "secret documents");